-The Mirena intrauterine device (IUD) is a long-acting contraceptive that works by releasing a synthetic form of the hormone progesterone into the uterus.
-Some of the more common side effects include changes in vaginal bleeding.
+The Mirena intrauterine device (IUD) is a long-acting contraceptive that works by releasing synthetic hormones into the uterus.
+Side effects of Mirena IUDs include changes in vaginal bleeding.

 Many people use the Mirena IUD and have no unwanted effects.
 The response can vary from person to person.